-Figure 11.
-Defining a font to be substituted for another font Security options Use the OpenOffice.org - Security page (Figure 12) to choose security options for saving documents and for opening documents that contain macros.
+Figure 11: Defining a font to be substituted for another font Security Options Use the OpenOffice-Security page to choose security options for saving documents and for opening documents that contain macros.

-Figure 12.
-Choosing security options for opening and saving documents Security Options and warnings If you record changes, save multiple versions, or include hidden information or notes in your documents, and you do not want some of the recipients to see that information, you can set warnings to remind you to remove it, or you can have OOo remove some of it automatically.
-Note that (unless removed) much of this information is retained in a file whether the file is in OpenOffice.org's default OpenDocument format, or has been saved to other formats, including PDF.
-Click the Options button to open a separate dialog with specific choices (Figure 15).
+Figure 12: Choosing security options for opening and saving documents Security Options and warnings If you record changes, save multiple versions, or include hidden information or notes in your documents, and you do not want some recipients to see that information, you can set warnings to remind you to remove it, or you can have AOO remove some of it automatically.
+Note that (unless removed) much of this information is retained in a file whether the file is in OpenOffice's default OpenDocument format, or has been saved to other formats, including PDF.
+Click the Options button to open a separate dialog with specific choices (Figure 13).
 Remove personal information on saving.
 Select this option to always remove user data from the file properties when saving the file.
 To manually remove personal information from specific documents, deselect this option and then use the Delete button under File > Properties > General.

 Figure 13: Security options and warnings dialog box Ctrl-click required to follow hyperlinks.
-In older versions of OOo, clicking on a hyperlink in a document opened the linked document.
-Now you can choose whether to keep this behavior (by unchecking this box).
-Many people find creation and editing of documents easier when accidental clicks on links do not activate the links.
+Many people find creating and editing documents easier when accidental clicks on links do not activate the links.
 The other options on this dialog should be self-explanatory.

 Macro security Click the Macro Security button to open the Macro Security dialog, where you can adjust the security level for executing macros and specify trusted sources.
-File sharing options for this document Select the Open this document in read-only mode option to restrict this document to be opened in read-only mode only.
-This option protects the document against accidental changes.
-It is still possible to edit a copy of the document and save that copy with the same name as the original.
-Select the Record changes option to enable recording changes.
-This is the same as Edit > Changes > Record.
-To allow other users of this document to apply changes, but prevent them from disabling change recording, click the Protect button and enter a password.
-Appearance options Writing, editing, and (especially) page layout are often easier when you can see the page margins (text boundaries), the boundaries of tables and sections, grid lines, and other features.
-In addition, you might prefer to use colors that are different from OOo's defaults for such items as note indicators or field shadings.
-On the OpenOffice.org - Appearance page (Figure 14), you can specify which items are visible and the colors used to display various items. - To show or hide items such as text boundaries, select or deselect them. - To change the default colors for items, click the down-arrow in the Color setting column by the name of the item and select a color from the pop-up box. - To save your color changes as a color scheme, type a name in the Scheme box and click Save.
+Appearance Options Writing, editing, and (especially) page layout are often easier when you can see the page margins (text boundaries), the boundaries of tables and sections, grid lines, and other features.
+In addition, you might prefer to use colors that are different from AOO's defaults for such items as note indicators or field shadings.
+On the OpenOffice-Appearance page, you can specify which items are visible, and the colors used to display various items. - To show or hide items such as text boundaries, select or deselect them. - To change the default colors for items, click the down-arrow in the Color setting column by the name of the item and select a color from the pop-up box. - To save your color changes as a color scheme, type a name in the Scheme box and click Save.

-Figure 14.
-Showing or hiding text, object, and table boundaries Choosing options for loading and saving documents You can set the Load/Save options to suit the way you work.
+Figure 14: Showing or hiding text, object, and table boundaries Choosing Options for Loading and Saving Documents You can set the Load/Save options to suit the way you work.

 If the Options dialog is not already open, click Tools > Options.
-Click the + sign to the left of Load/Save.
+Click the expansion symbol (+ sign or triangle) to the left of Load/Save.